kwilczek/collectd-cuda/README.md

 ## Graphs with Grafana

 I store my metrics in the [InfluxDB](https://www.influxdata.com/) and visualize them with [Grafana](https://grafana.com/).
-Below is the sample dashboard from one of my servers.
+You can find below a sample dashboard from one of the servers I administer.

 ![cudagrafana](images/cuda_collectd_grafana.png)